 Additional Reasons for Loquat Leaf Loss

 Loquat leaf loss might be the result of insects, either due to feeding or in the case of aphids, the sticky honeydew left behind that attracts fungal disease.
-Damage due to insect infestations, however, most often afflict fruit rather than foliage.
+Damage due to insect infestations most often afflicts fruit rather than foliage though.

 Both fungal and bacterial diseases may cause foliage loss.
 Loquats are particularly susceptible to fire blight, which is spread by bees.
 Fire blight is most common in regions with high humidity or where there is significant late spring and summer rains.
 This disease attacks young shoots and kills their leaves.
 Preventative bactericides will help control fire blight but, once it is infected, shoots must be trimmed back into healthy green tissue.
 Then the infected portions must be bagged and removed or burned.